zaid-g/SaltPass/README.md

 unique password output: 9zZ!PGPd[D"R8^,y
 ```

+# Method
-Method: The program appends the master password and salt, passes them through a sha512 hash function (from openssl), and reformats the sha output to an appropriately formatted unique password displayed to the screen by capturing the bytes that are in ascii range [33,126].
+The program appends the master password and salt, passes them through a sha512 hash function (from openssl), and reformats the sha output to an appropriately formatted unique password displayed to the screen by capturing the bytes that are in ascii range [33,126].

 For example, suppose the password is "p@ssw0rd" and salt is "facebook".
 The program first appends the strings, producing "p@ssw0rdfacebook".
 The sha512 hash of "p@ssw0rdfacebook" is